 It’s important to understand why this matters.

-All of this means that in order to conform, women need to be willing to play a small game and avoid rocking the boat.
+All of this means that in order to conform, women need to play a small game and avoid rocking the boat.
 We’re expected not to be assertive, not to carry around an extra ten pounds, and certainly not to tell people we are kicking ass in our jobs.

 And trying to fit in or fly under the radar can negatively affect men just as well.

-A study done by the Hay Group shows that women are less likely to take charge of their own career advancement.
+A study by the Hay Group shows women are less likely to take charge of their own career advancement.

-And we are even hesitant to accept promotions if we don’t expect it or don’t feel 100 percent qualified for the position.
+We are even hesitant to accept promotions if we don’t expect it or don’t feel 100 percent qualified for the position.
 We are less likely to be our own advocates and take charge of our journeys.
-Hoping, and believing that our performance will speak for itself…
+Hoping and believing that our performance will speak for itself…

 Accepting a leadership position takes courage, regardless of your gender.

-But avoiding new responsibilities out of fear of standing out, or by requiring 100% certainty means that you’re passing up your chance to grow into a high-performing leader.
+Avoiding new responsibilities out of fear of standing out, or by requiring 100% certainty, means that you’re passing up your chance to grow into a high-performing leader.